migtools/cpma/README.md

 OCP 3 and 4 approach configuration management completely differently across.
 Therefore it’s expected the tool cannot port all features across.

+For more information about CPMA coverage please see [docs](./docs).

 CPMA uses an ETL pattern to process the configuration files and query APIs which produce the output in two different forms:
 - Custom Resource Manifest files in YAML format
 - A report file (by default report.json) is produced by the reporting process